lannonbr/issue-label-manager-action/README.md

 ![labels.json file](screenshots/json.png)

 Then, set up a workflow that executes this action.
-When run, it will update the list of labels in the repo to match the JSON file and will delete any other labels.
+When run, it will update the list of labels in the repo to match the JSON file.
+If you wish for this to remove any labels not in the JSON file, set the `delete` input to true as shown in the example below.

 The result of using the labels.json file shown above is as follows: